aspittel/ga-react-tutorial/README.md

 * Understand what makes React different from other JavaScript frameworks and JavaScript without a framwork.
 * Install and setup React.
 * Understand best practices for React setup.
+* Have access to and work on building a sample project in React.
-* Introduce concept of state in React.
+* Begin working with state + props in React.
+* Begin working with event handlers in React.
-* Introduce concept of interactivity in React.
+* Begin working with conditionals in React.
-* Work on building a sample status widget.

 ## Introduction to React
 React is a web framework developed by Facebook in order to make elements of user interfaces more modular and easier to maintain.
 According to React's website it is used to "Build encapsulated components that manage their own state, then compose them to make complex UIs."